Bicycle Safety Tips

 - Loss of control because of a number of factors, including:

-- Difficulty in braking
+- Difficulty in stopping quickly

 - Riding too large a bike